MARYHILL OLD PARISH CHURCH STAINED GLASS

 The Old Parish Church before 1843.
 Drawn by Rev. Wilson’s wife, Mrs Robert McNair Wilson.

-The Church was damaged during World War II when a parachuted landmine, launched by the German Luftwaffe landed on neighbouring Kilmun Street in 1941.
-Frequent difficulties occurred after the war damage.
-After recurring acts of vandalism, the Church was finally declared unsafe and was demolished.
+Frequent difficulties occurred after the war damage and the church stopped being used in 1981.
+After recurring acts of vandalism, including a fire in 1999, the church was finally declared unsafe and was demolished.
 Before the demolition, the smaller stained glass windows were moved to a chapel in the Royal Cornhill Hospital in Aberdeen.
 After the closure of the hospital chapel, the windows were rescued by Christine Gray, daughter of Rev. William McCormick, who then donated the windows to Maryhill Burgh Halls Trust.

 After specialist cleaning, the stained glass windows are once again on display and now represent the history and heritage of the Maryhill area.